Mark-Powers/disk_analysis_tools/README.md

 (if not using random, then this field will just be 0/undefined).
 The acceleration measures come from the accelerometer, where the z axis is vertical.

+Log files have lines starting with # to express runtime parameters.
+These are ignored when reading in the data, but still are present for later usage.

 # Smart data
 Smart data is gotten from the disk at the start of a series of iterations using